xcore/sw_motor_control/doc/quickstart/index.rst

    **NOTE** : The ADC configuration jumpers, J34 and J35 on the control board must be set as follows in order for the default firmware to correctly run.
 J34 must be set to *South*, and J35 must be set to *North*.

+   **NOTE** : The power board has 6 configuration jumpers, J31 to J36.
+These will typically be set to *South* to enable the hall effect port.
+Setting to *North* will enable the back-EMF zero crossing detection, but the default firmware implementations do not use this sensor.

 Control board
 ~~~~~~~~~~~~~